Central sleep apnea is breathing disorder in which breathing repeatedly stops and starts during sleep. These pauses in breathing are called apneas.

 If you have heart disease, repeated episodes of low blood oxygen increase the risk of irregular heart rhythms.

-A primary care professional might evaluate your condition based on your symptoms.
-Or you may be referred to a sleep specialist in a sleep disorder center.
+You first may see someone on your primary healthcare team for your symptoms.
+You may be referred to a sleep specialist in a sleep disorder center.

-A sleep specialist can help you decide on your need for further evaluation.
+A sleep specialist can help you decide whether you need more testing.
 That might involve overnight monitoring of your breathing and other body functions during a sleep study called polysomnography.

 In a split-night sleep study, you're monitored during the first half of the night.
-If you're diagnosed with central sleep apnea, staff might wake you to start a therapy for the second half of the night.
-The therapy might be positive airway pressure or supplemental oxygen.
+If you're diagnosed with central sleep apnea, staff might wake you to start treatment for the second half of the night.
+Treatment might be positive airway pressure or supplemental oxygen.

 Polysomnography can help diagnose central sleep apnea.
 It also can help rule out other sleep disorders, such as obstructive sleep apnea, repetitive movements during sleep or narcolepsy.
-These other disorders can cause excessive daytime sleepiness but require different treatment.
+These other conditions can cause daytime sleepiness but require different treatment.

-Doctors trained in nervous system diseases, known as neurologists, and in heart diseases, known as cardiologists, and others might be involved in evaluating your condition.
-You might need imaging of your head or heart to look for contributing conditions.
+Other specialists may be able to help detect central sleep apnea.
+These might include doctors trained in nervous system diseases, known as neurologists, or doctors trained in heart disease, known as cardiologists.
+You may need imaging of your head or heart to look for conditions that play a part in central sleep apnea.

 Treatments for central sleep apnea might include:

-Continuous positive airway pressure (CPAP).
-This method, also used to treat obstructive sleep apnea, involves wearing a mask over the nose or over the nose and mouth while asleep.
+Continuous positive airway pressure, also called CPAP.
+This treatment, also used to treat obstructive sleep apnea, involves wearing a mask over the nose or over the nose and mouth while asleep.

-The mask is attached to a small pump that supplies a continuous amount of pressurized air to hold open the upper airway.
+The mask attaches to a small pump that supplies a continuous amount of pressurized air to hold open the upper airway.
 CPAP may prevent the airway closure that can trigger central sleep apnea.

-As with obstructive sleep apnea, in central sleep apnea it's important that you use the CPAP device only as directed.
-If your mask is uncomfortable or the pressure feels too strong, talk with your health care team.
+It's important that you use the CPAP device only as directed.
+If your mask is uncomfortable or the pressure feels too strong, talk with your healthcare team.
 Several types of masks are available.
-The air pressure also can be adjusted.
+The care team also can adjust the air pressure.

-Adaptive servo-ventilation (ASV).
+Adaptive servo-ventilation, also called ASV.
 If CPAP doesn't effectively treat your condition, you might be given ASV.
-Like CPAP, ASV also delivers pressurized air.
+Like CPAP, ASV delivers pressurized air.

-Unlike CPAP, ASV adjusts the amount of pressure breath-by-breath when you take a breath.
+Unlike CPAP, ASV adjusts the amount of pressure delivered as you breathe.
 This smooths out your breathing pattern.
-The device also might automatically deliver a breath if you haven't taken a breath within a certain number of seconds.
+The device also may automatically deliver a breath if you haven't taken one within a certain number of seconds.

-ASV isn't recommended for people with symptomatic heart failure.
+ASV isn't recommended for people with symptoms of heart failure.

 A newer therapy for central sleep apnea is transvenous phrenic nerve stimulation.
-A device approved by the U.S. Food and Drug Administration known as Remede System delivers an electrical pulse to the nerve that controls the diaphragm during sleep.
+With this treatment, a device approved by the U.S. Food and Drug Administration known as the Remede System delivers an electrical pulse to the nerve that controls the diaphragm during sleep.
 This causes you to take a breath.
 The system includes a battery-powered pulse generator that's implanted under the skin in the upper chest.

 Used for moderate to severe central sleep apnea, this system produces a steady breathing pattern.
-More study is needed.
+Researchers continue to study this system and its use.

 Here's some information to help you get ready for your appointment.